robertcornet/TUD_AI_driving/Simulator/simulator_explained.md

 Inluded on this page is a folder with an older copy of that github, including the vehicle simulator.
 If you follow their installation guide, you can download the folder above and start training immediately.

+## Electronic Speed Control

+The ESC puts out a voltage to the motor depending on the input signal.
+The input is a PWM signal with pulses between 1000us (full throttle) and 2000us (full braking).
+This behaviour is modelled in the simulator as a voltage multiplier; the ESC acts as a multiplier in range [0-1] between the battery voltage and motor.

 ## The vehicle simulator is a OpenAI environment written in Python.